jonmsawyer/maio/README.md

 Version: development, super-pre-alpha, not-even-ready-for-testing

-## Warning: Maio is under heavy development, the follow instructions may no longer apply.
+## Warning: Maio is under heavy development, the following instructions may no longer apply.

 ## Installing Maio